Home to 12 major cuisines, 55 minority ethnicities and more than 77 million businesses, it’s easy to see why China is so appealing to expats.

 Sometimes you’ll be able to pay your rent online or via a direct bank transfer from your account at home, however more commonly you’ll need to either make a payment from a local Chinese bank account or pay entirely in cash.

 As such, it’s a good idea to keep a local bank funded with enough to cover rent, bills and deposits.
-If you’re transferring money from your international bank account, it’s a good idea to use a service like Wise to get the real exchange rate and cut down on hefty international transfer fees.
+If you’re sending money to China, it’s a good idea to use a service like Wise to get the real exchange rate and cut down on hefty international transfer fees.

 Finding a rental apartment in China is usually best done through a real estate agent or broker, and finding apartments online can be a challenge.
 That being said, there are some sites where you can start getting a feel for what’s out there, including: